Ragnvald Soma: Norwegian football

 With Bryne relegated at the end of the 2003 season, Soma moved to SK Brann.
 He became an instant hit, being voted player of the year by several newspapers and becoming a regular in the Norway national team.
-In March 2006 he transferred to Viking for an undisclosed fee believed to be around £500,000, with Brann also getting right back Bjørn Dahl as a part-exchange.
+In March 2006 he transferred to Viking for an undisclosed fee believed to be around £500,000, with Brann also getting right back Bjørn Dahl as a part exchange.

 Austria and Denmark

 After over three years at Viking, Soma signed for Rapid Vienna on 14 August 2009.

 After a spell with the Danish Superliga side Nordsjælland, Soma joined the Danish 1st Division side Lyngby.
 After his contract with Lyngby expired, he was training with his old club Viking.
 He played the second half of 2013 for Førde IL.
+From 2014 he went into semi-retirement, playing for Frøyland IL.
+He also featured for Klepp IL.

 International career

-Soma played 22 matches for the Norwegian under-21 team before he was capped five times while playing for Norway between 2004 and 2005.
+Soma played 22 matches for the Norwegian under-21 team before he was capped five times for Norway between 2004 and 2005.